- Created on the 3 October, 2017.

 Almond ELISA kit is designed for analysing quantitative levels of almond in food (such as cereals, cookies, chocolate and ice cream).
 This assay has a minimum analytical sensitivity limit of 0.02 ppm.

-The minimum detection sensitivity level of almond using this almond ELISA kit was 0.02 ppm.
-The standard assay range for this kit is 0.4 – 10.0 ppm.
+The minimum detection sensitivity level of almond using current almond ELISA kit was 0.02 ppm.
+The standard range for this assay is 0.4 – 10.0 ppm.

 - The Prevalence of Tree Nut Allergy: A Systematic Review.
 Curr AllergyAsthma Rep. (2015) 15 (9): 54.
 Review.
 McWilliam V., et al.